 If a jobseeker has obvious flaws, this is a rough market.
 Networking may work.
 However, is it evaluated in comparison to other remediation techniques?

 In a more robust job market, networking may seem to help more, especially at senior levels.
 In this market, where virtually no one will hire from a reference without also looking outside that seems less likely.
-In a tighter job market or field within a job market, the reference is welcome to both the hiring company and the jobseeker.
+In a tighter job market or field within a job market, the reference is welcome to both the hiring company and the job-seeker.

 On another note, aren't employed people already tapped out by job seekers?

-There are other aspects that also seem to be issues: thank you letters than may be more likely to turn a positive into a negative than move a candidate above others; targeted résumés that may be more likely to introduce typos than improve the targeting and may inadvertently make a candidate seem unqualified for other positions at the same company; the awkward double repeat of their full name in the 30 second pitch, etc.
+There are other aspects that also seem to be issues: thank you letters that may be more likely to turn a positive into a negative than move a candidate above others; targeted résumés that may be more likely to introduce typos than improve the targeting and may inadvertently make a candidate seem unqualified for other positions at the same company; the awkward double repeat of their full name in the 30 second pitch, etc.